Diana-ops/omnistackweek/README.md

 The goal is develop a app that can find developers based in technologies they are using next to your localization.
 In desktop version, just is possible to register the users.
 In mobile version, have will a map with the developers found from your technologies.

+## For run app

+Do you need dowload the files of node_modules

 ## Which languages/frameworks/features were used?
 - Geolocalization API (for backend)